CHEQUES, TYPES OF CHEQUES AND THEIR FEATURES

 Reasons for dishonouring a cheque

-• Insufficient fund: A cheque can be dishonoured for lack of sufficient fund in
+• Insufficient funds: A cheque can be dishonoured for lack of sufficient funds in

 the account.

-• Irregular signature: A cheque will not be honored if the signature is not regular.
+• Irregular signature: A cheque will not be honoured if the signature is not regular.

 • Difference in figures and words: If the figures and the words on the cheque do